 Bicyclists should also be happy as plans call for a 10-foot trail along the east side of M-22 to Cherry Bend Road, where the work ends.
-The project, which is not scheduled to estimated at \$1.5 million with work scheduled for 2023.
-One of the more intriguing aspects of the projects is the possibility of funnel-ing Bay St. onto M-72 some 250 feet southeast of the intersection with M-22.
+The project, which is not scheduled to the projects is the possibility of funnel-ing Bay St. onto M-72 some 250 feet southeast of the intersection with M-22.
 That could open up the possibility of adding to the number of lanes that now converge and slow traffic.
 Presently Bay St. ends under its own stoplight at M-72 just a few feet west of the main intersection with M-22.
 Having two traffic signals so close befuddles some drivers.

 Also included is a project to repaye M-72 from its intersection with M-22 westward to Bugai Road.
-That cost is estimated at \$1.5 million with work fic light that adjust the length nc ngnt that adjust the length for green and red lights depend-ing upon traffic patterns, Lake added.
+That cost is estimated at \$1.5 million with work scheduled for 2023.
+One of the more intriguing aspects of fic light that adjust the length nc ngnt that adjust the length for green and red lights depend-ing upon traffic patterns, Lake added.
 Cars back up on M-22 north of the intersection dur-ing morning rush hour.

-"It's confusing for locals, so imagine "It's contusing for locals, so imagine being a tourist trying to figure out what to do with that corridor ...
+"It's confusing for locals, so imagine to do with that corridor ...
 I think that would help a lot if they close Bay St. And having said that, I use Bay St. all the time," Shaw said.